dbt-labs/docs.getdbt.com/website/snippets/_cloud-environments-info.md

 :::

 :::note
-Extended attributes are retrieved and applied at runtime only, that is when a `profiles.yml` is requested for a specific Cloud run.
-Extended attributes are currently **not** taken into consideration for Cloud specific features such as PrivateLink or SSH Tunneling that do not rely on `profiles.yml` values.
+Extended attributes are retrieved and applied only at runtime when `profiles.yml` is requested for a specific Cloud run.
+Extended attributes are currently _not_ taken into consideration for Cloud-specific features such as PrivateLink or SSH Tunneling that do not rely on `profiles.yml` values.
 :::

 Extended Attributes is a feature that allows users to set a flexible [profiles.yml](/docs/core/connect-data-platform/profiles.yml) snippet in their dbt Cloud Environment settings.
 It provides users with more control over environments (both deployment and development) and extends how dbt Cloud connects to the data platform within a given environment.